 - Ensure bird housing is well maintained, with any water leaks or contamination routes rectified

-- Where birds are not housed, all poultry or other captive birds must be kept in fenced/enclosed outdoor areas, (please see the declaration for the east of England or the declaration for the rest of England for full requirements)
+- Where birds are not housed, all poultry or other captive birds must be kept in fenced/enclosed outdoor areas, (please see the declaration for the rest of England for full requirements)

 - Keep records of all poultry and other captive bird deaths and disposal and make such records available to an inspector or veterinary inspector on demand